The homepage of Michael Schiltz, financial historian & intermittent archivist

 I am currently working for the Modern Japanese Studies Program at Hokkaido University; that is on Japan’s beautiful northernmost island, indeed.
 Until September 2018, I had a hybrid position as director of Digital Humanities and lecturer in history at the Graduate Institute, Geneva.
 There, my position entailed more than research and teaching.
 For better or for worse, I happened to be the digital preservationist and curator for a unique collection of historical stock exchange quotes hosted there.
 It used to be different.
 From 2011 to 2016, I was an associate professor of financial history at the Institute for Advanced Studies on Asia, of the University of Tokyo.

 Still, research has been so much more.
-Apart from being a financial historian, I have been quite vocal in advocating OpenAccess, OpenSource (or, probably more accurately (?), free software), and a whole lot of other things with ‘open’ as a prefix.
+Apart from being a financial historian, I have been quite vocal in advocating OpenAccess, OpenSource (or, probably more accurately (?), free software), and a lot of other things with ‘open’ as a prefix.
 Nowadays, my interests include encryption and privacy, alternative methods for scientific publishing, strategies for enhancing the transparency and reproducibility of scientific results, and so forth… The mainstay of my practical interests is digital preservation, a topic that captured my imagination long ago, during research time at the Library of Congress in Washington DC.
 I did advisory work for international organizations, the arts, and small to medium size memory institutions with regard to the sustainable preservation of their collections.

 Although my (little?) son attempts to make my hobbies impossible, I remain: free jazz aficionado, record collector, admirer of contemporary art, and proudly persisting amateur cook.
-Other interests are: hardware hacking (this includes a passion for knife forging and sharpening!), the ‘maker culture’, the Right-to-Repair-movement (and, relatedly, the ‘right to destroy’!).
+Other interests are: hardware hacking (this includes a passion for knife forging and sharpening!), the ‘maker culture’, the Right-to-Repair-movement (and the ‘right to destroy’!).

-New Projects
+New Projects?

 My CV

-Find me on
+Find me on:

 image